Tanvi31/Backend_Assignment_Image_Processing/README.md

 # CSV Image data

- a system to efficiently process image data from CSV files
+ A system to efficiently process image data from CSV files